pi0/bpi-r4-openwrt/README.md

 **Notes:**

-- See [`scripts/build`](./scripts/build) for build steps
+- See [scripts/build](./scripts/build) for build steps
-- You can use `./build.sh` to enter to the manual build env
+- You can use `./build.sh` to enter the manual build env
 - Adjust `-j10` according to your CPU cores
 - Use `-j1 V=s` to debug build issues
-- The build artifacts shall be availabe in `build/bpi-r4/bin` directory
+- The build artifacts shall be available in `build/bpi-r4/bin` directory